danchoi/poddb_client/README.markdown

 You can use `-t audio` to limit search results to audio downloads.

+Note that the (video|audio) options don't always filter correctly because some feeds give videos the media type 'audio/mpeg'.
+These videos won't show up in the current version of Poddb if you use the `-t video` flag.

 Two other command flags that are useful are `-o` and `-d`. `-d n` lets you limit the scope of the search to episodes published in the last _n_ days.
 So